AndreTeixeira1998/overleafwiki/Quick-Start-Guide.md

 ### Storing Data & Backups

-The directory you mount at /var/lib/sharelatex is where ShareLaTeX will store all its data, this is what you will need to backup, in addition to mongodb & redis.
+The directory you mount at /var/lib/sharelatex is where ShareLaTeX will store data such as images, this is what you will need to backup, in addition to mongodb & redis.
 The example mounts it from  ~/sharelatex_data but it can be anywhere accessible from the docker image.

 ### LaTeX environment